dustywhite7/BSAD8700/Project Descriptions/project1.md

     - What variables will you need?
         - Will you need to aggregate data at the play level?
 The team level?
 The season level?
     - Write a 1-2 paragraph proposal of what you plan to do in your research project.
+    - Publish your favorite visuals to Tableau Online!

 2) **(After Completing Topic 2)** Using SQL queries, isolate the data your team needs in order to test the hypothesis you developed in Step 1.